nocheatoriginal/CPC351-repo/README.md

 ### [Assignment 2](./Assignment2/)

-This assignment continues to build on the skills from the first, tackling similar data analysis and algorithmic challenges.
+This assignment focuses on data exploration and visualization using R. It involves a series of tasks designed to build skills in data manipulation, visualization, and analysis.

 -   **Source Code:** `Assignment2/Assignment2.R`
 -   **Details:** `Assignment2/README.md`